pedroasette/Portfolio/README.md

 # Personal Portfolio

-Welcome to my **Web Development Portfolio** — a showcase of my skills, projects, and professional journey as a developer.
+Welcome to my Web Development Portfolio — a showcase of my skills, projects, and professional journey as a developer.
 This portfolio was built to demonstrate my technical abilities, creativity, and growth as I continue advancing in front-end and full-stack development.

 ---

 ##  About Me
 Hi!
-I’m **[Pedro Sette]**, a passionate **web developer** focused on building modern, accessible, and responsive websites.
+I’m Pedro Sette, a passionate **web developer** focused on building modern, accessible, and responsive websites.
 I enjoy bringing ideas to life through clean code, engaging design, and intuitive user experiences.

 💡 My core interests include: